List of Brazilian submissions for the Academy Award for Best International Feature Film

 Brazil has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1960.
 The award is handed out annually by the United States–based Academy of Motion Picture Arts and Sciences to a feature length motion picture produced outside the U.S. that contains primarily non-English language dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit was created for non-English speaking films, and has been given annually since.
+Since 2017, the Brazilian nominee is selected annually by the Academia Brasileira de Cinema.

-As of 2025, Brazil has been nominated five times, winning once for I'm Still Here (2024) by Walter Salles.
+As of 2026, Brazil has been nominated six times and won once for I'm Still Here (2024) directed by Walter Salles.

+History

-At the 1959 ceremony, Black Orpheus, a Portuguese language film shot in Rio de Janeiro with a large Brazilian cast and crew, won the award representing France.
+At the 1959 ceremony, Black Orpheus, a Portuguese language film shot on location in Rio de Janeiro with a large Brazilian cast and crew, won the award representing France.
 Since the film was directed by French filmmaker Marcel Camus and produced by French companies, the film was able to be nominated as France's official submission.

 In 1986, Kiss of the Spider Woman by Héctor Babenco became the first Brazilian co-production to get nominated for Best Picture.
 However, it was ineligible to be selected as the official submission because it was mostly in English.

 Statistics

-Seven films directed by Carlos Diegues (also known as Cacá Diegues) have been chosen to represent Brazil at the Oscars, more than any other filmmaker.
+Seven films directed by Carlos Diegues (also known as Cacá Diegues) were chosen to represent Brazil, more than any other filmmaker.
 Followed by Nelson Pereira dos Santos and Walter Salles, with four each.

-Three films by Bruno Barreto were submitted, although his biggest success, Dona Flor and Her Two Husbands, was not chosen.
+Three films by Bruno Barreto were submitted, although his biggest box-office success, Dona Flor and Her Two Husbands (1976), was not chosen.
 His 1997 drama film Four Days in September was nominated at the 70th Academy Awards.

-Three films by Kleber Mendonça Filho were submitted, even though his biggest success to date were famously snubbed (Aquarius and Bacurau).
+Three films by Kleber Mendonça Filho were submitted, even though some of his most popular productions (Aquarius and Bacurau) were famously snubbed.

 Suzana Amaral's Hour of the Star (1987) was the first film directed by a woman to be submitted.
 Only twenty-nine years later another film directed by a female filmmaker was selected as the Brazilian's entry: Anna Muylaert's The Second Mother (2015).
-Four years later, Babenco: Tell Me When I Die (2019), by Bárbara Paz became the third and last, as of 2025.
+Four years later, Babenco: Tell Me When I Die (2019), by Bárbara Paz became the third and last, as of 2026.